 More Travel Advice:

 Before we look at the approximate costs of a Serengeti safari, it's important to consider these budget-influencing factors:

-- Your preferred level of luxury.
+- Your preferred level of comfort.

 Guidelines for Serengeti Safari Budgets